-//3.
-Explicitly create a scheduler object
+//3. explicitly create a scheduler object

+//and set the farming-engine's scheduler

-Scheduler sch = SchedulerFactory.getScheduler("cost",fe);
+Scheduler s = SchedulerFactory.getScheduler("cost",fe);

-fe.setScheduler(sch);
+fe.setScheduler(s);

 fe.schedule();

 '''

-The schedule method of the farming engine starts the scheduler on a separate thread, and returns immediately.
+The schedule method of the farming engine starts the scheduler on a seperate thread, and returns immediately.
 The broker provides built-in mechanisms for job-status-monitoring and updating of job statistics such as active-jobs, completed-jobs, failed-jobs etc. Once the scheduling is started, the jobs get submitted to remote nodes, and as their status changes the JobMonitor for each server updates the status and the scheduler updates the statistics.
 The JobMonitor uses events to signal JobListeners about statusChanged events for jobs.
 To receive job-status events the JobListener interface needs to be implemented.

-The broker has a built-in logging system that uses the Apache log4j APIs.
+The broker has a built-in logging system, that uses the Apache log4j APIs.
 When the broker is used via the command-line or the APIs, it creates a log file called broker.log in a temporary directory created for each run of the broker.
-The temporary directory is of the form GBB.</ri> CVERSION.NUMBERS.TMP.
-In this temp directory are all the files generated by the broker and the jobs it schedules, grouped in directories which are named after the job-ids.
+The temporary directory is of the form DBxxxxxxxxxxxxxxxxxxxxxxxxxxxx (where the x's are obtained from the current date-time stamp).
+In this temp directory are all the files generated by the broker and the jobs it schedules.
 The broker logs are useful for reviewing the broker output messages and debugging.
-Each job produces an stdout.
-Cyonical States of the file containing the standard output and error.
+Each job produces an stdout.<jobid> and a stderr.<jobid> file containing the standard output and error.
 There is also one shell file per job, in the directory.
 This is the file that actually gets executed on the remote node.
 Apart from these files there are also any other outputs / files generated/copied back by the job itself.
-On the remote node, each invocation of the broker creates the same directory structure as shown in the figure below.
+On the remote node, each invocation of the broker creates a temporary directory that looks like GB2.